-front property line means the legal boundary of a parcel of land adjoining the primary road reserve frontage function centre has the same meaning as in the Local Environmental Plan greenfield means a site in a locality which has been previously undeveloped other than for agricultural pursuits gross floor area has the same meaning as in the Local Environmental Planground level (finished) has the same meaning as in the Local Environmental Plan groundwater means the water located beneath the earth's surface in soil pore spaces and in the fractures of rock formations.
+front property line means the legal boundary of a parcel of land adjoining the primary road reserve frontage function centre has the same meaning as in the Local Environmental Plan greenfield means a site in a locality which has been previously undeveloped other than for agricultural pursuits gross floor area has the same meaning as in the Local Environmental Plan ground level (finished) has the same meaning as in the Local Environmental Plan groundwater means the water located beneath the earth's surface in soil pore spaces and in the fractures of rock formations.
 A unit of rock or an unconsolidated deposit is called an aquifer when it can yield a usable quantity of water.

-habitable room as defined by the current Building Code of Australia means a room used for normal domestic activities, and -
+habitable room as defined by the NSW Floodplain Development Manual 2005 and the current Building Code of Australia means a room used for normal domestic activities, and -